-Colombo: Sri Lankan today announced that it will conduct a nation-wide survey from tomorrow to compile a death toll and assess property damage during the country`s nearly three-decades-long civil war.
+Colombo: Sri Lanka on Wednesday announced that it will conduct a nation-wide survey from Tursday to compile a death toll and assess property damage during the country`s nearly three-decades-long civil war.

 The census would be conducted by the state`s statistics office "to assess the human and property damages occurred during nearly three-decades-long conflict," an official statement said.

 The census will start tomorrow with a six months deadline to report, officials said.

 The census would seek detailed information on deaths, missing persons, injured or disabled persons and damages to property.

 It will cover the period between 1983 and May, 2009, and would include over 14,000 villages in the country.